hyperstack-org/hyperstack/README.md

 net = Vis::Network.new(dom_node, {nodes: dataset, edges: edge_dataset})
 xy = net.canvas_to_dom({x: 10, y: 10})
 ```
-#### The Component part
+### The Component part
-The Component takes care about all the things necessary to make Vis.js play nice with React.
+The Components takes care about all the things necessary to make Vis.js play nice with React.
-The Component also provides a helper to access the document.
+The Components also provide a helper to access the document: `document`.

+#### Vis::Network::Mixin
 Vis::Network can be used within the render_with_dom_node.
 ```ruby
 class MyVisNetworkComponent